 The question of certification often comes up in scuba diving, especially for those new to the sport.
-While becoming certified in diving may not be essential to go diving with many groups, it is almost always a good thing to attempt to achieve.
+While becoming certified in diving may not be require diving with groups, it is almost always a good thing to start there.

-The certification signals that you have learned the basics and are comfortable scuba diving up to roughly 60 feet, which is where the basic certification ends.
+Certification indicates that you have learned the basics and are comfortable scuba diving up to roughly 60 feet, which is what the basic certification qualifies you to do.
 Beyond the basic Open Water Diver certification there is also:

 - Advanced Open Water Diver

 - Special certifications for activities like cave diving, wreck diving, etc.

 If you plan on scuba diving on any sort of regular basis, are interested in the sport, or want to be as safe as possible, you should absolutely get a scuba diving certificate.
 Be sure to read 11 reasons why you should become certified.

 Certification classes are offered at a variety of locations around the world.
 Generally speaking, many scuba diving resorts and vacations spots offer classes that will help on this path.
 Certification is granted by PADI, or the Professional Association of Diving Instructors.
 Visit their site for educational resources.

 Certification can be granted to children as young as eight in some places, but most will grant certification starting at age ten.
 My kids got their Junior PADI around 10-11 yrs old and then Open Water when they reached 12.
 You can now get Open Water at 10 years old and Advanced at 12.

 But they were allowed to do supervised Advanced dives on trips because our dive masters recognized their excellent skills and training.
 As a matter of fact, my daughter’s first dive after certification was a night dive.
 We followed that up the next day with a 90 foot dive to a wreck in St. Thomas, USVI.